 Summer Training Academy for Research Success (STARS) Program

-The UC San Diego Department of Psychology is excited to partner with Spelman College Psychology and Neuroscience students to participate in an eight-week mentored summer research program.
+The UC San Diego Department of Psychology is excited to partner with Spelman College Psychology and Neuroscience students to participate in an eight-week in-person mentored summer research program.

 This mid-summer training program is designed to increase your preparedness for doctoral study in the University of California System.
+The dates for the Summer 2024 program are June 23rd through August 16th.

 Students will:

-- Gain research experience with a UC San Diego faculty member
+• Gain research experience with a UC San Diego faculty member

-- Attend a GRE preparation course
+• Attend a GRE preparation course

-- Attend graduate school preparation work-shops
+• Attend graduate school preparation work-shops

-- Present at the annual UC San Diego Summer Research Conference
+• Present at the annual UC San Diego Summer Research Conference

-- Receive a stipend of $4,000
+• Receive a stipend of $4,000

 Participating Faculty Mentors